Prafullchaturvedi0/Student-Grade-Management-System/README.md

 ## Usage

 When you run the script it presents a numbered menu.
 Enter the number corresponding to the action you want to perform.
 Most operations that require a grade will prompt you to input an integer.
-Example menu items include:
+Exa[...]

 * `1` Add student
 * `2` Update student